ple1n/awesome/arch.typ

 Further, we can see that blockchains with more \$ in stake and more decnetralization are more trustworthy.
 We can publish state hashes to multiple chains, and when we check for results, they are weighed according to the trustworthiness calculated by the-above-justifications, as a weighed voting.

-== TODO: Review blockchain state proof candidates
+== Review blockchain state proof candidates

 Recalling from meory, there are a few